bicarlsen/obsidian_image_caption/README.md

 	+ **Note:** Whitespace is trimmed from the delimeter character sets.
 	+ **Note:** Only the first and last delimeters are matched, so the delimeter character can be used in the caption without special consideration, such as escaping.

++ **Caption as HTML:** Allows your captions to be rendered as HTML.<br/>
+By turning this option on your captions will be inserted into the document as HTML, rather than text.

 ## FAQ

 + **My captions aren't showing up:** Captions are only added if the image is rerendered.
 Try changing the caption (needs to be more than a trailing space) and trying again.
 If this fixes the issue then change it back, otherwise open an Issue.